 You can locate disk storage extents by enumerating instances of VMware_HypervisorStorageExtent in the Implementation namespace.
-The pseudocode in this topic depends on the pseudocode in "Making a Connection to the CIMOM" on page 16.
+The pseudocode in this topic depends on the pseudocode in Make a Connection to the CIMOM.

 To report storage extents

 Specify the Implementation namespace, supplied as a parameter, for the connection.